The-Developing-Developers/SimpleBinaryTree/README.md

 If you are just interested in building the test program, you can use the provided Python script.
 The script will compile the program and create an executable file under the `build` directory (may vary according to the build system used).

-The build script will autodetect the platform and use the appropriate build system generator.
-You can also specify the generator to use by passing the name of the generator.
+### Prerequisites

-**WARNING**: The Python script requires:
+The Python script requires:
 - **Python 3.8** or later.
 - **CMake 3.12** or later.

 ### Invoking the Build Script

+The build script will autodetect the platform and use the appropriate build system generator.
+You can also specify the generator to use by passing the name of the generator.

 Invoke the script from the root directory of the Simple Binary Tree repository:
 - Linux / MacOS: